 When hands and fingers are gnarled, it’s hard to drink from a cup, adjust the catheter tubing, and get a nurse’s attention when the flush-out fluid bag is empty.
 It’s a bigger nightmare when the catheter isn’t positioned correctly.

-That rollercoaster was fraught and fragile, one long day over the years, punctuated by traumatic moments, clinging onto the only certainty that the sun would come up and go down.
+That rollercoaster was fraught and fragile, one long day over years, punctuated by traumatic moments, clinging onto the only certainty that the sun would come up and go down.

 Preparing for the unpredictable, shifting needs is challenging, especially if you try to do it alone.
 Thankfully, Mum and I had each other and a few caring friends and family members.